 Remember your body has about 100 trillion naturally occurring bacteria living in you at any time.
 That’s about five pounds of bacteria in your body.
 Yeesh!
-All the more reason to make sure it is supported by the healthiest, live bacteria possible.
+All the more reason to make sure it is supported by healthy, live bacteria.

 But how many CFUs do I need to supplement my existing internal bacteria?

 First, let’s remind ourselves of some uncomfortable truths about the probiotic industry.
 In our recent 2-part series about the journey of the probiotic, we first learned about the harrowing trip from the manufacturer to your health food store or your home.
 We then learned about the journey from your mouth to your gut.

 We learned that some probiotics do not even survive the trip to your health food store.
 That is because of near oven-like temperatures in the back of delivery trucks.
 For those that do survive, their capsules or pearls may not be of sufficient structure and consistency to keep stomach acid from destroying most of the bacteria before it even gets to your gut.

 The result?
 We are led to believe the 50 Billion, 100 Billion and even 150 Billion CFUs are appropriate for your daily health.
 The reality is sone products have this many probiotics in order to deliver 1, 2 or maybe 3 billion live cultures into your digestive tract.
 And that’s even if they survived the first part of the journey to the store!
 Bacteria are not cheap to cultivate.
 As the consumer, you don’t want to pay extra for what may be an inefficient delivery system and ineffective product design.